Martha Layne Collins: Early political career

-By 1971, Collins was the president of the Jayceettes; through her work there, she came to the attention of Democratic state senator Walter "Dee" Huddleston.
-Huddleston asked Collins to co-chair Wendell Ford's gubernatorial campaign in the 6th District.
-J.R.
-Miller, then-chairman of the state Democratic Party, commented that "She organized that district like you wouldn't believe."
+By 1971, Collins was the president of the Jayceettes; through her work there, she came to the attention of Democratic Kentucky Senate member Dee Huddleston.
+Huddleston asked Collins to co-chair Wendell Ford's gubernatorial campaign in Kentucky's 6th congressional district.
+J. R. Miller, then-chairman of the state Democratic Party, commented that "She organized that district like you wouldn't believe."
 After Ford's victory, he named Collins as a Democratic National Committeewoman from Kentucky.
 She quit her teaching job and went to work full-time at the state Democratic Party headquarters, as secretary of the state Democratic party and as a delegate to the 1972 Democratic National Convention.
-The following year, she worked for Huddleston's campaign for the U.S. Senate.
+The following year, she worked for Huddleston's campaign for the United States Senate.

 In 1975, Collins won the Democratic nomination for Clerk of the Kentucky Court of Appeals in a five-way primary.
-In the general election, she defeated Republican Joseph E. Lambert by a vote of 382,528 to 233,442.
-During her term, an amendment to the state constitution changed the name of the Court of Appeals to the Kentucky Supreme Court; Collins was the last person to hold the office of Clerk of the Court of Appeals and the first to hold the office of Clerk of the Supreme Court.
+In the general election, she defeated Republican Party member Joseph E. Lambert by a vote of 382,528 to 233,442.
+During her term, an amendment to the Constitution of Kentucky changed the name of the Court of Appeals to the Kentucky Supreme Court; Collins was the last person to hold the office of Clerk of the Court of Appeals and the first to hold the office of Clerk of the Supreme Court.
 As clerk, she compiled and distributed a brochure about the new role of the Supreme Court, and worked with the state department of education to create a teacher's manual for use in the public schools, detailing the changes effected in the court system as a result of the constitutional amendment.
 The Woodford County chapter of Business and Professional Women chose Collins as its 1976 Woman of Achievement, and in 1977, Governor Julian Carroll named her Kentucky Executive Director of the Friendship Force.